edoardo849/galleria/README.md

 1. How would coordinate your development environment to handle the build and test process?
 1. What technologies would you use to ease the task of deploying the microservices to a production runtime environment?
 1. What testing did (or would) you do, and why?

+Image uploaded via a form, and stored

+Image transformed via an upload form, URL or ID

+The request is stored by hasing the image so that it can be retrieved